Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control

 \begin{thm} If we let the associative elements $a_j$, for $j\in \{0,\ldots,T \}$, be the conditional and final value functions as follows:

 then

 where the associative operator $\otimes$ is defined in Theorem~\ref{the:HJB-comb}. \end{thm}

 This theorem is a direct consequence of applying Theorem~\ref{the:HJB-comb} recursively.
-The elements $a_{j}$ for $j<T$ can be obtained by solving the backward or forward HJB equation, and $a_T$ is given by $V(\cdot,t_{T})=\phi(\cdot)$.
 The element initiation can be done in parallel for each $j$.
-Then, we can use parallel associative scans to obtain $V(\cdot,t_0;\cdot,t_k)$ and $V(\cdot,t_{k})$.
-Finally, we can use the forward or backward HJB equations to find the conditional value function, or the value function, at any given time within each sub-interval, which can be done in parallel.
+That is, element $a_T$ is given by $V(\cdot,t_{T})=\phi(\cdot)$, and the elements $a_{j}$ for $j<T$ can be obtained by using the classical calculus of variations solution or by solving either the backward or forward HJB equations in the interval $[t_j,t_{j+1}]$.
+Then, based on \eqref{eq:parallel_cond_B_HJB}, \eqref{eq:parallel_V_HJB} and the associative operator in Definition \ref{Def:Assoc_operator_HJB}, we can use parallel associative scans to obtain $V(\cdot,t_0;\cdot,t_k)$ and $V(\cdot,t_{k})$.
+Finally, we can use the forward or backward HJB equations to find the value function at any given time within each sub-interval, which can be done in parallel.

 After computing $V(\cdot,t)$ for all $t \in [t_0,t_f]$, we can compute the optimal control at each time using \eqref{eq:optimal_control}.
 This can be done in parallel for all times.